tubenhirn/tubenhirn.com/content/posts/dependency-updates-with-dagger/index.md

 Dagger is a "portable devkit for CI/CD pipelines".\
 (for more details check the docs here https://docs.dagger.io/1200/local-dev)

+It uses docker to run portable job containers and is configured with cuelang.

+For me it is the perfect match for developer task automation and it can be used in\
+almost every environment.

+### whats renovate

+Renovate is a multi platform dependency update tool written in `Typescript`.\
+It is open source and provides a ton of features for many different languages.\
+(for more details check the docs here https://docs.renovatebot.com/)

+It can be run in many different ways.
+My preference is to use it as a docker container.\
+You can easily get it from dockerhub in the latest version.

+## how I use both tools together

 ## used tools

 - dagger (https://dagger.io/)